OfficeDev/teams-toolkit-samples/NPM-search-message-extension-codespaces/README.md

 ![npm-search-msgext](https://user-images.githubusercontent.com/10163840/229014306-bfed97bf-dc99-4be1-8523-2c09eed70cc1.gif)

 ## This sample illustrates
-- Use Teams Toolkit build a search based message extension.
+- How to use Teams Toolkit build a search based message extension.
-- Use [Codespaces](https://github.com/features/codespaces) to run and preview the app.
+- How to use [Codespaces](https://github.com/features/codespaces) to run and preview a message extension.

 ## Prerequisite to use this sample
 - A GitHub account which will be used to create a codespace with fully configured dev environments in the cloud.